toextendmylimits/Meta_Coding/memorize_list.md

 34. [140.
 Word Break II](https://leetcode.com/problems/word-break-ii/) Backtrack
 35. [827.
 Making A Large Island](https://leetcode.com/problems/making-a-large-island)
   Only 2 steps:
-    i.
-Explore every island using DFS, count its area, give it an island index and save the result to a {index: area} map.
+    1. Explore every island using DFS, count its area, give it an island index and save the result to a {index: area} map.
-    i.
-Loop every cell == 0, check its connected islands and calculate total islands area.
+    1. Loop every cell == 0, check its connected islands and calculate total islands area.